An Introduction to the Literary Illustrations of Gustave Doré (updated August 2024)

 Doré illustrated many works of literature, including Don Quixote by Miguel de Cervantes, William Shakespeare's The Tempest, Samuel Taylor Coleridge's The Rime of the Ancient Mariner and many more.

 Doré illustrated Dante's Divine Comedy, a 14th-century Italian epic poem written in three volumes.
 These editions were published between 1861 and 1868 and have been popular ever since.
 The project originated from an idea by Doré to create illustrated works to accompany what he defined as 'masterpieces of literature'.
 He could not find a publisher to fund the lavish folio edition for his artistic vision, so he decided to pay the costs of the first book.
 Fortunately, this release garnered immediate success both artistically and commercially.
 As a result, Hachette published the second and third parts of the poem as a single volume in 1868, capitalising on the popularity of Doré's initial edition.
-Below, Charon crosses the river Acheron in Dante Alighieri's Inferno Canto 3 lines 76-78
+Below, Charon crosses the river Acheron in Dante Alighieri's Inferno, Canto 3 lines 76-78

-Interested in Figure Drawing?
+Interested in Learning More?

 Mega Bundle: 7,573 images